 How Long Does an Affidavit of Support Last?

 An affidavit of support does not technically expire.
 In fact, a sponsor’s financial responsibility for an immigrant does not end unless one of the following conditions is met.

 - The immigrant works for at least 40 quarters in the United States under the Social Security Act.

 - Either the immigrant or the sponsor passes away.

 What Are the Consequences of Falsifying an Affidavit of Support?

 Serious consequences can arise if someone knowingly and willfully falsifies an affidavit of support.
 It is a very serious offense which will result in the denial of the Form I-864, potential denial of other immigration benefits, and potential criminal prosecution.
 Simple mistakes will not warrant such harsh penalties, but it is important that you only include factual information.
 Working with an attorney while you fill out these forms can help you avoid costly mistakes.

 Contact a Phoenix Immigration Lawyer Today

-At Ybarra Maldonado Law Group, we understand that many immigration forms can be very confusing, especially if you’ve never handled any before.
-That’s why we dedicate a significant portion of our practice to helping members of our community with their immigrant visa petition, interviews, and other important forms.
+At Ybarra Maldonado Law Group, we understand that many immigration forms can be very confusing.
+This is especially true if you’ve never handled any before.
+That’s why we dedicate a significant portion of our practice to helping members of our community.
+We help with their immigrant visa petition, interviews, and other important forms.
 If you’re in need of an experienced Phoenix immigration lawyer, the attorneys at YMLG are here for you.
 To schedule an appointment with us, please call our office at 602-910-4040 today.